Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

-Besides the integration present in the formula above, another difficulty in this approach is the specification of the prior on the model specific parameters $\pi(\sigma^2, \sigma_0^2, \n \rho\mid \n\gamma)$.
+Besides the integration present in \eqref{marg2}, another difficulty in this approach is the specification of the prior on the model specific parameters, $\pi(\sigma^2, \sigma_0^2, \n \rho\mid \n\gamma)$.
 The prior on the calibration parameters $\n \theta$, however, is typically specified using expert information.